tobych/django-feature-flipper/README.rst

   /mypage/?session_clear_features

-How to use the flippers in templates
+How to use the features in templates
 ====================================

 The application registers itself with Django's admin app so you can